British PM Boris Johnson released from hospital after contracting COVID-19; says staff saved his life

-LONDON -- British Prime Minister Boris Johnson has been discharged from a London hospital where he was treated in intensive care for the new coronavirus.
+LONDON -- British Prime Minister Boris Johnson was discharged from a London hospital where he was treated in intensive care for the coronavirus ahead of government figures Sunday in which the U.K. is expected to surpass 10,000 virus-related deaths.

-Johnson's office says he left St. Thomas' Hospital and will continue his recovery at Chequers, the prime minister's country house.
-He will not immediately return to work.
+Johnson's office said he left St. Thomas' Hospital and will continue his recovery at Chequers, the prime minister's country house.

-Johnson has been in the hospital for a week and spent three nights in the ICU.

-THIS IS A BREAKING NEWS UPDATE: The below story will be updated as more information becomes available.
+"On the advice of his medical team, the PM will not be immediately returning to work," the statement said.
+"He wishes to thank everybody at St. Thomas' for the brilliant care he has received."

-British Prime Minister Boris Johnson said he owes his life to the National Health Service staff who treated him for COVID-19, ahead of figures Sunday in which the U.K. is expected to surpass 10,000 coronavirus-related deaths.
+Johnson had been in the hospital for a week and had spent three nights in the intensive care unit.
+Earlier he said he owes his life to the National Health Service staff who treated him.

 RELATED: List of notable people who tested positive for coronavirus